-The Army’s premier Strategic Support Brigade that enables the NATO core mission of collective defense by integrating trained and ready Soldiers into the NATO organization valued for our expertise and ability to develop resourceful concepts of service and support that leverage multinational solutions, promote interoperability and build relationships.
-We will continue to deliver world-class administrative support and well-being for Soldiers and their Families anywhere at any time.
-Excellence is not a goal, it is our standard.
+The Army's premier Strategic Support Brigade that enables the NATO core mission of collective defense by integrating trained and ready Soldiers into the NATO organization.
+Valued for our expertise and ability to leverage multinational and interagency solutions, promote interoperability and build relationships.
+We will continue to deliver responsive support to our Civilians and Soldiers and their Families.

 - A Unit that Cares about Soldiers, Civilians, and Families

 - A Proud Team with a Winning Spirit and Members who Know their Role in Accomplishing the Mission

 - A Unit that Invests in Leader Development

 United States Army NATO was established by General Order #46, effective 20 December 1950.
 The Command was organized as a special field activity, assigned to Headquarters Department of the Army.

 Formerly titled: "US Army Elements, Allied Command Europe", the Command has evolved into providing superlative support to nearly 1300 soldiers and civilians and 1500 family members throughout NATO.